THINKLab2020/carekit-hyperprotect-lab/README.md

 {Public_IP_Address}
 ```

 One final preparation step is required prior to running the setup playbook.
-The admin ID and corresponding password used when creating the HPDBaaS MongoDB instance was deployed need to be used to form a mongo URI.
+The admin ID and corresponding password used when creating the HPDBaaS MongoDB instance need to be used to form a mongo URI.
 Please use the template string below, making sure the cluster name chosen during deployment is placed at the end.

     mongodb://{DBaaS_admin_ID}:{DBaaS_admin_Password}@dbaas30.hyperp-dbaas.cloud.ibm.com:28162,dbaas29.hyperp-dbaas.cloud.ibm.com:28130,dbaas31.hyperp-dbaas.cloud.ibm.com:28222/admin?replicaSet={DBaas_Cluster_Name}